whiz/iperf3-toolkit/README.md

 ```

 ## Pre-requisites
+### Supported Versions:
+The toolkit has only been tested on the following version of the software:

+* OS - RHEL 7.3/7.4, CentOS 7.3/7.4
+* iperf version 3.1.7

+Other operating systems and iperf3 version may work, but have not been tested.

 ### Install iperf3:
 On RHEL 7 or CentOS 7, iperf3 is available in the base repository.
 Run "yum install iperf3" to install.
 You have to install iperf3 on all the nodes in the cluster that you intend to run the network bandwidth test on.

-Note that these scripts have only been tested on RHEL/CentOS 7.

 ### Install RPM Manually:
 Download the RPM from [https://iperf.fr/iperf-download.php]().